 To explore this we need to go back a few million years and look at how we evolved to change.
 In basic terms we adapted to new surroundings and as the planet changed so did all the species within it, including us.
-Giraffes grew taller necks, birds grew different shaped beaks and we learnt to stand on two feet.
+Giraffes grew taller necks, birds grew different shaped beaks and we learned to stand on two feet.

 It’s quite simple really - you don’t change.